 What We Heard Policy or Program There is a lack of affordable housing with adequate amenities, including access to transit, safety features, on-site case management, and childcare.
 Program 2.1.5 commits the City to track and pursue funding for affordable housing and Program 5.1.14 seeks to ensure affordable housing sites are located in areas with relatively higher access to opportunity.
 There is a need for more tenant protections, including discrimination and harassment protection, just cause policies, and rent control.
 Program 5.1.9 establishes tenant protections consistent with Assembly Bill 1482, including measures related to relocation, documentation, rent control, and just cause eviction.
 There are barriers for low-income homeowners to access rehabilitation funding.
 Program 4.1.12 removes the two-year lien requirement that was cited as a governmental constraint to accessing rehabilitation funding.
 Program 5.1.6 prioritizes home repair grants in the neighborhoods with the most need.
 Contra Costa County does not have an adequate vehicle for a local match (affordable housing bond or other local resources that can provide a local match), leading affordable projects in the County less competitive for federal tax credits.
 Through Program 5.1.13, the City would support County efforts to obtain an affordable housing bond issuance to finance affordable housing production and preservation activities.
-[Note to City: will remove this if City decides it does not want to include this program.]
 Affordable housing opportunities should be distributed throughout the community, not segregated to particular neighborhoods or sections of the City.
 The sites inventory and related programs (Programs 4.1.14 and 5.1.14) disperse affordable housing sites throughout the city and avoid concentrating units in northwestern Antioch where there are higher concentrations of poverty.
+Persons with disabilities face disproportionate housing impacts Programs 5.1.3 and 5.1.12 seek to incentivize greater numbers of